 Italy has many interesting World War II sites.
 This compact, well-written book covers major museums, monuments, and battlegrounds associated with World War II and includes a historical introduction, visiting information, and travel directions for each of them.
 Also in the book are maps and haunting photos from the war.

-Laura Morelli's book is a shopper's guide to Italy's best artisanal traditions.
-A great book for shoppers as well as those interested in Italian traditions.
+Laura Morelli's book is a shopper's guide to Italy's best artisan traditions.
+A great book for shoppers as well as those interested in Italian handicrafts and traditions.